Finest positroid subdivisions from maximal weakly separated collections: Boundary maps on reduced plabic graphs and the second theorem

 Case 2: As in Figure \ref{fig2}, the left is the local area of face $F=\{1\} \cup [3,k+1]$.
 Since $\partial_n([2,k+l])=\partial_n(\{1\}\cup [3,k+l])=[3,k+l]$ and $\partial_n([3,k+2])=\partial_n(\{1\}\cup [4,k+2])=[4,k+2]$, the same as Case 1, we delete these edges to combine the adjacent faces into one face.

-Case 3: As in Figure \ref{fig3}, the left is the local area of $F=[1,m] \cup [l,k+l-m-1]$ with $m \geq 2$ and $l \geq m+3$.
-By definition, none of the adjacent faces in $L(F)$ will be combined into one face.
-So we only need to change the label on each face while keep the graph unchanged.
+Case 3: As shown in Figure \ref{fig3} (left), the local area corresponds to face $F = [1, m] \cup [l, k + l - m - 1]$, where $m \geq 2$ and $l \geq m + 3$.
+By definition, no adjacent faces within $L(F)$ will be merged into a single face.
+Therefore, it is only necessary to relabel each face while leaving the graph structure unchanged.

 Case 4: As in Figure \ref{fig4}, the left is the local area of face $F=[1,m] \cup [m+2,k+1]$ with $m \geq 3$.
 The only edge that need to be deleted is the edge that separates face $F_1=\{1\} \cup [3,k+1][2,k+1]$ and face $F_2=[2,k+1]$.
 So $F_1$ and $F_2$ are united into $F'_{1,2}$ on the right.